 Effective: January 1, 2024

+Revised: January 1, 2025

+Revise the first and second paragraphs of Articles 1030.06(c)(2) of the Standard Specifications to read:

+“ (2) Personnel.
+The Contractor shall provide a QC Manager who shall have overall responsibility and authority for quality control.
+This individual shall maintain active certification as a Hot-Mix Asphalt Level II technician.

+In addition to the QC Manager, the Contractor shall provide sufficient personnel to perform the required visual inspections, sampling, testing, and documentation in a timely manner.
+Mix designs shall be developed by personnel with an active certification as a Hot-Mix Asphalt Level III technician.
+Technicians performing mix design testing and plant sampling/testing shall maintain active certification as a Hot-Mix Asphalt Level I technician.
+The Contractor may provide a technician trainee who has successfully completed the Department’s “Hot-Mix Asphalt Trainee Course” to assist in the activities completed by a Hot-Mix Asphalt Level I technician for a period of one year after the course completion date.
+The Contractor may also provide a Gradation Technician who has successfully completed the Department's "Gradation Technician Course" to run gradation tests only under the supervision of a Hot-Mix Asphalt Level II Technician.
+The Contractor shall provide a Hot-Mix Asphalt Density Tester who has successfully completed the Department's "Nuclear Density Testing” course to run all nuclear density tests on the job site.”

 Revise the second paragraph of Articles 1030.07(a)(11) and 1030.08(a)(9) of the Standard Specifications to read:

 “ When establishing the target density, the HMA maximum theoretical specific gravity (Gmm) will be based on the running average of four available Department test results for that project.
 If less than four Gmm test results are available, an average of all available Department test results for that project will be used.
 The initial Gmm will be the last available Department test result from a QMP project.
 If there is no available Department test result from a QMP project, the Department mix design verification test result will be used as the initial Gmm.”

+Revise Article 1030.09(g)(2) of the Standard Specifications to read:

+“ (2) The Contractor shall complete split verification sample tests listed in the Limits of Precision table in Article 1030.09(h)(1).”

 In the Supplemental Specifications, replace the revision for the end of the third paragraph of Article 1030.09(h)(2) with the following:

 “ When establishing the target density, the HMA maximum theoretical specific gravity (Gmm) will be the Department mix design verification test result.”